jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 However, we should go into more detail about evolution's selection methods.

 Because natural selection isn't the only way life picks genes.
-Other mechanisms include sexual selection, where females select males for novel traits like tusks or feather color; genetic drift, is when genes change randomly over time; human male pattern baldness is an example, and migration interactions, where species diverge into separate pockets but reintegrate to exchange their genes, polar and brown bears mating to create "hybrid" offspring is a current example.
+Other mechanisms include sexual selection, where females select males for novel traits like tusks or feather color; genetic drift is when genes change randomly over time; human male pattern baldness is an example, and migration interactions, where species diverge into separate pockets but reintegrate to exchange their genes, polar and brown bears mating to create "hybrid" offspring is a current example.

 Co-evolution is another selection mechanism.
 This happens when one species is intimately linked to the evolution of other species within the same ecosystem.
 This heavily reciprocal process can lead to the emergence of complex, interdependent communities.
 Flowering plants and their pollinators, such as bees and butterflies, is a prime example.

 Epigenetics is another way to introduce new players, but with an important difference.
 Epigenetics is like a sophisticated control system for your genes.
 Imagine your DNA as a vast library, and epigenetic mechanisms are the librarians that decide which books (genes) get read and which remain closed.
 Genes therefore change how they are expressed, often by parental experiences and traumas.
 For example Dutch kids born in 1944-45 had increased obesity risk, higher rates of metabolic disorders, and altered insulin regulation as a reaction to their parents malnourishment during World War II.
-Epigenetics is nature's way of allowing organisms to adapt to their environment without rewriting their entire genetic instruction manual.
+Epigenetics is nature's way of allowing organisms to not really adapt but react to their environment without rewriting their entire genetic instruction manual.

 Epigenetics is one of the many phenotype characteristics we learned before, these are the observable physical, biochemical, and behavioral characteristics of an organism that result from the interaction between its genotype and the environment.
 Two acorns growing, one in sunshine, the other in a forest shade, will grow to be two different looking trees, even if having the same genes.

 However, life experiences never change genes.
 The Weismann Barrier and the Central dogma of molecular biology both show acquired knowledge and tribulations never communicate to future generations beyond slight variations in epigenetic inheritance (although some neo-Lamarckian biologists question aspects of these tenants, an example why our definition of natural laws should be open to questions).

 So, from the other selection methods, to epigenetics and other phenotype developments, there are many other ways to introduce new genes and variations.
 However, each and every player must still harvest enough resources to procreate.
-That's why our "coach" uses natural selection, because it is by far the dominant way evolution validates its players/genes.
+That's why our "coach" uses natural selection, because it is by far the dominant way evolution validates its players/clay/genes.

-So, the natural laws of physics, chemistry, geology, and biology, all have important differences between the Game of Life metaphor and reality, but for our purpose of upgrading our players with a new identity, this game is indeed a valuable gift.
+The natural laws of physics, chemistry, geology, and biology, all have important differences between the Game of Life metaphor and reality, but for our purpose of upgrading our players with a new identity, this game is indeed a valuable gift.

 Because it demonstrates why nature works as it does in the biological world, and so helps us understand the Game of Technological Life we are striving to win.